Several years ago I was introduced to the sport of high altitude mountain climbing when my neighbor suggested that I read the book, Into Thin Air.

 The second thing I do is to remind myself of the big picture and why I’m really here.
 I think about my experience of what it will be like when I arrive on the summit and what it took to get here and the bigger picture of this whole thing that motivated me to do this in the first place.
 That also helps me push on towards my goal when it gets really hard.”

-Number one – be in the moment by giving your conscious mind a simple task to do.
+First, be in the moment by giving your conscious mind a simple task to do.
 Ask yourself, “What is the only thing I need to do right NOW?” and focus on doing that one task.
 When that is completed, move on to the next task.

-Break it down by saying to yourself, “the only thing I have to do right now is ____.”
+Break it down by saying to yourself, “The only thing I have to do right now is ____.”
 This will help stop your monkey mind from focusing on the future.

-Number two – remind yourself of the larger picture and what your overall goal is in playing your sport.
+Second, remind yourself of the larger picture and what your overall goal is in playing your sport.
 Think about the times you’ve played your best and the immense personal satisfaction you receive from this.
 Remember why you chose to play in the first place and the joy this brings you!